anilmainali/HTML-And-CSS/README.md

 - A medium for User Interface

 ## Why do I need to learn HTML and CSS?

-- Anybody who is interested in becoming developer then they will be need to know about HTML and CSS.
+- If you are interested in becoming developer then you will need to know about HTML and CSS.
+- To make web Site.
 - Share information with the world in the form of different pages linked together.

 ## What is a Browser?